Day 4. Sun 5 Sept: Fremantle - Dalwallinu Breakfast, Lunch & Dinner

 Day 6.
 Tues 7 Sept: Dalwallinu - York - Corrigin - Hyden Breakfast & Dinner

 After breakfast and checkout it’s time to farewell our hosts form the Wheatland Motel.
 We have something a little different planned for our first stop.
 Close by, the Windmill Shed is a privately owned collection belonging to historian Jim Sawyer, who has been collecting and restoring old windmills since the 1930’s.
 Enjoy a guided tour and talk as we pass through the shed before heading off to Northam situated right in the heart of the beautiful Avon Valley.
 The Rivers Edge Cafe provides the perfect stop for morning tea and also allows us time to wander through The Northam Tourist Centre.
 The Centre is home to a number of displays including The Migrant Heritage Interpretative Display, Environmental Interpretive Display, Aboriginal Heritage Interpretive Display and Art Gallery plus information on the Avon Valley Region.
 Our next stop is at York, an historic town best known for the first European settlement in Western Australia.
 It has maintained a vibrant spirit among its many Victorian and Federation Buildings.
 After purchasing our lunch from any of the boutique styled cafes we continue down to Corrigin stopping at the unique Dog Cemetery.
 Established in 1947, the cemetery is a tribute to man’s best friend, over 200 loved ones are buried here.
 Take time to wander and read some of the headstones of beloved pets in their final resting place.
-Late afternoon we arrive at the Wave Rock Wildflower Shop, Lace Museum and Toy Soldier Museum, just amazing!
-Meeting up with our local guide we take a stroll to Wave Rock – a 27 million year old prehistoric granite rock formation that will leave us in awe.
+Before arriving into Hyden we will visit Wave Rock – a 27 million year old prehistoric granite rock formation that will leave us in awe.
 15 metres high and 110 metres long the rock has weathered into the shape of a wave.
-Follow the walking track around and also see “Hippos Yawn” another unusually shaped granite formation that was formerly part of the larger outcrop.
-After experiencing the sunset over Wave Rock we check in to our accommodation before dinner in the motel restaurant this evening.
+Following the walking track around we will also see “Hippos Yawn” another unusually shaped granite formation that was formerly part of the larger outcrop.
+Situated a short walk from Wave Rock, the Wildflower Shoppe incorporates the Wave Rock Visitor Centre, Cafe and Country Kitchen, Wildlife Park, Wildflower Souvenir Shoppe and Lace Place.
+The Lace Place contains over 2000 items dating from 1650 to the present with many being hand made from the period 1650 - 1700.
+Back in Hyden it’s check-in and rest time before meeting up for dinner in the motel restaurant.

 Overnight Hyden: Hyden Motel